tethysplatform/tethys/docs/tutorials/google_earth_engine/vis_gee_layers.rst

 4. Stub Out the Map JavaScript Methods
 ======================================

-In this step we'll stub out the methods and variables we'll need to add the GEE layers to the map.
+In this step you'll stub out the methods and variables you'll need to add the GEE layers to the map.

 1. Create new variables to store a reference to the Tethys ``MapView`` object and the GEE layer in :file:`public/js/gee_datasets.js`: